-I design hyper-realistic AI avatars for UGC ads, product explainers, and training videos with natural gestures, real emotional delivery, and native-level multilingual performance.
+I design and direct AI avatars built for real production use: UGC-style ads, product explainers, onboarding, and training.
+The output ships with natural gesture, emotional delivery, and multilingual performance that holds up under scrutiny.

 Most AI avatars don’t fail technically, they fail emotionally.
 They look synthetic because: